 This Section identifies the functionalities of the services that enable humans to discover the information the need in a Metaverse Instance or in a specified group of Metaverse Instances.
-It is organised according to the following sub-areas:

 6.9.2 Discovery

 This subsection identifies and defines the Functionalities related to Information Discovery.